 Serial Number Range: 875xxx-11xxxxx

-Looking at them part by part, the A and C dials are very similar.
-The only big differences to be seen (apart from the swiss text) are in the ‘oyster perpetual’ line where the Type A dial has very long letters that appear smashed together and the C dial has more even spacing.
-The easiest letter to spot the change is the ‘a’ in perpetual.
+- ‘Oyster Perpetual’: The Type A dial has very long letters that appear smashed together and the C dial has more even spacing.
+The easiest letter to look at is the A in perpetual.